StefanLuger/ga-planes-dvf/README.md

 size:
 $$256 \times 218 \times 170$$

-For the provided configuration, peak GPU memory usage is approximately 48GB and runtime 10 minutes on a NVIDIA A100.
+For the provided configuration, runtime is approximately 10 minutes on a NVIDIA A100.
 Users with more limited hardware resources may need to reduce the volume resolution or grid resolution.

 ### Create Synthetic Moving Volume